A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

 Visual input from the robot's cameras (RGB images of 480x640 resolutions, recorded at 30 fps) is given as input to the \textit{Face Detection} and the \textit{Addressee Estimation} modules to extract higher-level visual features.
 The \textit{Face Detection} module extracts the bounding boxes of faces using the Ultralytics YOLOv8 model\footnote{\url{https://github.com/ultralytics/ultralytics}} \citep{Jocher_Ultralytics_YOLO_2023}, which has been adapted for working on the iCub YARP-based framework.

 The \textit{Addressee Estimation} module deploys our XAE model in the YARP middleware.
 It pre-processes visual information at 12.5 Hz as in \cite{mazzola2024real}, computing the speaker's body pose using a lightweight version of OpenPose \citep{Openpose2019, osokin2018lightweight_openpose} and cropping an image of the speaker's face from the body joints of the head.
 At each timeframe, the two inputs are given to the XAE model, as described in Section~\ref{sec:neural_network}.

-Moreover, while we utilize the Vernissage dataset for exploring the model's accuracy and the possibilities for generating explanations, to ensure the final model is capable of making correct estimates in an online setting, we also retrain our model on the dataset collected using the iCub robot \citep{pia_icub_dataset}.
-The dataset contains five recorded interactions of three people and the iCub, and is labeled into three groups (LEFT, RIGHT, ROBOT), such that it can be used to extend the Vernissage dataset.
+After 10 frames, the model returns an estimate of the addressee's direction relative to the speaker and from a first-person perspective: toward left, right, or directly at the robot.
+Estimates are sent to the \textit{Self-Monitoring} module.
+The model takes the frames as input cumulatively until the end of the utterance, triggered by the \textit{Sound-Detection} module via the \textit{Self-Monitoring/State Controller} module, when a final estimate is provided.

 A \textit{Multiple Objects Tracker} (MOT) is used to generate tracker instances with a unique ID for each bounding box received by the \textit{Face Detector}.
 Employing a fusion of the Kalman Filter and Hungarian algorithm, this module ensures consistent identity between faces detected in consecutive frames, allowing real-time performances \citep{bewley2016simple}.
-If necessary, it activates a tracking mode for the robot, enabling it to follow individuals as they move within the environment and update their position when they stop moving.
+If necessary, it activates a tracking mode for the robot, enabling it to follow individuals as they move within the environment and update their position when they stop moving \citep{belgiovine2022hri}.

 \paragraph{Short-Term Spatial Memory}

 A memory system is a core component of a cognitive architecture to facilitate the accomplishment of high and low-level cognitive abilities such as attention, reasoning, and context understanding.
 Such abilities become particularly crucial in dynamic interactions involving multiple individuals, enabling the robot to maintain awareness of surrounding events despite its attention being focused on limited evidence.
 When developing artificial cognitive architectures, researchers usually adhere to the traditional classification of memory types established in cognitive psychology \citep{ATKINSON196889}, attempting to reproduce their basic functionalities and features.